-- $\circ\,$ A link to PingFederate.
+- A link to PingFederate.

 - A link to PingAccess.

 - A description of the environment.

-- The total number of applications hosted on this environment and a breakdown of OAuth or OpenID Connect (OIDC) clients, SAML service provider (SP) connections, and PingAccess applications.
+- The total number of applications hosted on this environment and a breakdown of or clients, connections, and applications.
 Click these links to access filtered lists of these applications on the Applications page.